-So you’re looking to do some field inspections, field ops, field data collection, field audits, field inventories, or collecting any information in the field, and are sick of walking around with a tattered notebook and an on again-off again quasi-working pen.
-Your team has talked it over, and it’s time to make the jump to digital for your field operations.
+So you’re looking to do some field inspections, field ops, field data collection, field audits, field inventories, or collecting any information in the field, and are sick of walking around with a tattered notebook and an on again-off again working pen.
+Your team has talked it over, and have decided that digital is the best bet for your field operations solution.
 But where to start?

 We’ll begin with a sample use case: performing fire hydrant inventories and assessments, managing the field teams performing them, obtaining accurate location data for each record, and creating reports to share with your customers.